brysonon/simon/README.md

 # simon
-My demonstration of basic HTML skills
+My demonstration of basic HTML and CSS skills